cvs-health/testaro/README.md

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.
-The above-mentioned `procs/doTestAct.js` module stores temporary reports in that directory.

 ## Related packages